One of only four underclassmen on the team

 Photos of Bianca Pagdanganan from the second round of the 2017 NCAA Championships in Sugar Grove, Ill.

-Brad Rickel entered his 13th year at the helm of the Gonzaga women’s golf program in 2017-18.
+Brad Rickel will enter his 14th year at the helm of the Gonzaga women’s golf program in 2018-19.

-Under Rickel, the Bulldogs have emerged as a power in the West Coast Conference and regular in the NCAA Tournament, earning team bids to an NCAA Regional in three of the past five years and seeing a Bulldog compete in the NCAA Championships for the first time ever last season.
-The women’s golf program is the first in Gonzaga history to earn three consecutive at-large bids to NCAA competition, and the Zags have finished second in the West Coast Conference in four of the previous seven seasons.
+Under Rickel, the Bulldogs have emerged as a power in the West Coast Conference and regular in the NCAA Tournament, earning team bids to an NCAA Regional in three of the past six years and seeing a Bulldog compete in the NCAA Championships for the first time ever in 2016 and 2017.
+The women’s golf program is the first in Gonzaga history to earn three consecutive at-large bids to NCAA competition, and the Zags have finished second in the West Coast Conference in four of the previous eight seasons.

 Also a first in Gonzaga golf, Rickel coached Bianca Pagdanganan to the NCAA Championships during the 2015-16 season.
 The freshman earned an individual berth to the NCAA’s Bryan Regional, where Rickel helped her finish in a tie for eighth and in position to compete for a national title.
 She returned in 2016-17, earning a bid after finishing fourth at the Albuquerque, N.M.
 Regional.
 She set a school record at the NCAA Championships in Sugar Grove, Ill., finishing 66th.
 She highlighted the season by tying the NCAA single-round record with a 61 in her March tournament win at the Pizza Hut Lady Thunderbird Classic, where she also set a new school 36-hole record a 14-under.